htcondor/htcondor/docs/admin-manual/configuration-macros.rst

-    purposes, as, for example, suspension slots or file transfer slots, this expression can be used to inform the *condor_negotiator* that only normal slots should be counted when computing how big each group’s share of the pool should be.
+    purposes, as, for example, suspension slots or file transfer slots, this expression can be used to inform the *condor_negotiator* that only normal slots should be counted when computing how big each group's share of the pool should be.

     The name ``NEGOTIATOR_SLOT_POOLSIZE_CONSTRAINT`` replaces
     ``GROUP_DYNAMIC_MACH_CONSTRAINT`` as of HTCondor version 7.7.3.